The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

-When studying fermionic particles like electrons or all the other elementary quantum particles of nature, one is naturally led to deal with systems of orthonormal functions~\cite{LieSei-09}, that is, $u_1,...,u_N\in L^2(\R^d,\C)$ with $\pscal{u_j,u_k}=\delta_{jk}$.
+When studying fermions, like electrons, neutrons or protons, one is naturally led to deal with systems of orthonormal functions~\cite{LieSei-09}, that is, $u_1,...,u_N\in L^2(\R^d,\C)$ with $\pscal{u_j,u_k}=\delta_{jk}$.
 In this paper we study the nonlinear Schr\"odinger equation for such orthonormal systems, which could be also called the \emph{fermionic NLS equation}.
 It takes the form

 This is a system of $N$ coupled partial differential equations, where the coupling involves only the \emph{density}